Local weather as a commentary on climate change

 Several years ago, Republican U.S. Senator James Inhofe brought a snowball into the Senate as “proof” that climate change was a hoax.
 This exemplified a common misunderstanding about global warming: that the entire biosphere would heat up uniformly like a cup of tea, when in reality, the global weather system is much more complex.
 (And even that cup of tea probably contains subtle layers and currents.)

-(Note: this error of overly simplistic framing of large scale phenomena is a common thread in many other misunderstandings: such as the Truther conviction that only controlled demolition could explain how the World Trade Center towers collapsed the way they did on 9/11, or the kindergartener understanding, based on the limited sample size of their families and classrooms, of the fixity of binary genders.
-Reality at scale is always more complex.)
+This error of overly simplistic framing of large scale phenomena is a common thread in other cases of bad scientific thinking: such as the Truther conviction that only controlled demolition could explain how the World Trade Center towers collapsed the way they did on 9/11 (mixing up how small structures collapse vs. enormous ones), or the kindergartener understanding, based on the limited sample size of their families and classrooms, of the fixity of binary genders.

 However, don’t we progressives often point to local weather phenomena (like those very hurricanes, or record high temperatures in various regions) as evidence that climate change is true?
 Aren’t we making the very same mistake?

 Strictly speaking: Yes!
-But as with many "both sides do it" situations between Democrats and Republicans, our errors are far less egregious.
-Which I will now explain:
+But as with many “both sides do it” situations between Democrats and Republicans, our errors are far less egregious.

-So if we're citing that one shot attempt as proof that Curry is a great shooter, we are indeed in the wrong.
-But I don't really think that's what we're doing.
-What we're really saying is, "Wow, that really shows how good a shooter Steph is."
-Or "Wow, good shooters like Curry sure can hit amazing shots like that."
-In other words, we're not citing the half court make as proof of a truth, but as an example of that truth.
+So if we’re citing those six consecutive makes as proof that Curry is a great shooter, we are indeed in the wrong.
+But I don’t really think that’s what we’re doing.
+What we’re really saying is, “Steph is a great shooter, and this is yet another case of him doing what great shooters can do.”
+In other words, we’re not citing his streak of made baskets as proof of a truth, but celebrating it as an example of that truth.
 Or perhaps as legitimate evidence of that truth along with every other shot he ever took.
-We're just noting that new bit of evidence being added to all the rest.
+We’re just noting that new bit of evidence being added to all the rest.